 Knee pain, especially after jumping activities

-This disease is caused by a fracture of the kneecap due to repetitive extension on the patellar tendon in the knee (the tendon pulls away from the bone).
+This disease is caused by an irritation of the kneecap due to repetitive extension on the patellar tendon in the knee (the tendon pulls away from the bone).

 This condition is caused by excessive flexion and extension of the low back.
 X-rays show that a part of 1 vertebra in the low back slips forward on the vertebrae below it.
 It is commonly seen in football linemen, gymnasts, and ice skaters.